-After a little more than 100 km for the day, I arrived at the Panorama Restaurant, which had a great view over the city.
-Here, I had the opportunity to eat and recharge all electronic devices once again.
+After a little more than 100 km for the day, I arrived at the Panorama Restaurant.
+It had great views over the city.

-After I ate for about 30 minutes, I pushed south towards Plovdiv.There is evidence of habitation in Plovdiv dating back to the 6th millennium BCE, when the first Neolithic settlements were established; it is said to be one of the oldest cities in Europe.
+After eating for about 30 minutes, I pushed south towards Plovdiv.There is evidence of habitation in Plovdiv dating back to the 6th millennium BCE, when the first Neolithic settlements were established; it is said to be one of the oldest cities in Europe.

-Here, the pavement was still good and fairly flat.
-Meanwhile, traffic grew a lot and there were plenty of idiot drivers again.
+The pavement was still good and fairly flat.
+Meanwhile, traffic increased a lot and there were plenty of idiot drivers around.
 They passed dangerously close to me.
-I had to ride in the middle of the road when there was no one behind me, just to block them so the crazy overtakes can stop!

-I then arrived at the Lokomotiv tennis courts.
-This was the next control town.
+Soon thereafter, I arrived at the Lokomotiv tennis courts.
+This was also my next control town.
 The restaurant there did not look good to me, just like the little ones in the marketplace across the tennis courts.
-I decided to go continue.
+I decided to continue on.

 As soon as I took a picture of the Rowing Canal, I left the city and stopped in the first village to re-organize myslef.

-Luckily, I found another water spring near the first village after town that was sadly spray painted by local soccer fans.
-Here , I removed some layers due to the heat, ate and went on ahead.
+Luckily, I found another water spring near the first village after town.
+It was sadly spray painted by local soccer fans.
+Time to remove some layers due to the heat and eat a little.

 Shortly afterwards, I found myself in the beautiful Novo Selo, famous with the Thracian necropolis.
-I met the first serious cyclist here, after about 850 km 🙂 This was a small group of 5 racers who went up the first hill and returned.
+I met the first serious cyclists here after about 850 km 🙂 This was a small group of 5 racers who went up the first hill and returned.

-The long 36 mile climb to Golyam Beglik pass started here as well !
+The long 36 mile climb to Golyam Beglik pass started here !

 The starting point of the climb was Batak, towards Goliam Beglik peak -elevation 5014 feet.
 About Batak: